 The work of God’s management began at the creation of the world, and man is at the core of this work.
 God’s creation of all things, it can be said, is for the sake of man.
-Because the work of His management stretches over thousands of years, and is not carried out in the space of mere minutes or seconds, or a blink of an eye, or over one or two years, He had to create more things necessary for the survival of man, such as the sun, moon, all sorts of living creatures, and food and a living environment for mankind.
+Because the work of His management spans thousands of years and is not done in the space of mere minutes or seconds, or in the blink of an eye, or one or two years, He had to create more things necessary for mankind’s survival, such as the sun, the moon, all sorts of living creatures, food, and a hospitable environment.
 This was the start of God’s management.

 What work has God done to distribute the races?
-First, He prepared the larger geographical environment, the larger environment, allocating different locations for people, and then generation after generation survive there.
+First, He prepared the larger geographical environment, allocating different locations for people, and then generation after generation survive there.
 This is settled—the scope for their survival is settled.
-And their diets, their lives, what they eat, what they drink, their livelihoods—God long since settled all of that.
+And their lives, what they eat, what they drink, their livelihoods—God long since settled all of that.
 And when God was creating all beings, He made different preparations for different types of people: There are different soil compositions, different climates, different plants, and different geographical environments.
-Different places even have different birds and beasts, different waters have different types of fish and aquatic products, and even the types of insects are determined by God. … The differences in these various aspects may not be seen or perceived by people, but when God was creating all beings, He delineated them and prepared different geographical environments, different terrains, and different living things for different races.
-Because God created the different types of people, He knows what each of them needs and what their lifestyles are.
-Thus, what God has created is very good.
+Different places even have different birds and beasts, different waters have their own special types of fish and aquatic products.
+Even the types of insects are determined by God. … The differences in these various aspects may not be seen or perceived by people, but when God was creating all beings, He delineated them and prepared different geographical environments, different terrains, and different living things for different races.
+That’s because God created different types of people and He knows what each of them needs and what their lifestyles are.

 If all beings lost their own laws, they would no longer exist; if the laws of all beings were lost, then the living beings amongst all beings would not be able to continue on.
 Humans would also lose their environments for survival that they depend upon for survival.
 If humans lost all of that, they would not be able to continue to live and multiply generation after generation.
 The reason humans have survived until now is because God has supplied mankind with all beings to nurture them, to nurture mankind in different ways.
 It is only because God nurtures mankind in different ways that they have survived until now, that they have survived until the present day.

-… after the work of Jehovah in the Age of Law, God began His new work of the second stage: assuming the flesh, being incarnated as man for ten, twenty years, and speaking and doing His work among believers.
-Yet without exception, no one knew, and only a small number of people acknowledged that He was God become flesh afterwas nailed to the cross and resurrected. … As soon as the second stage of God’s work was completed—after the crucifixion—God’s work of recovering man from sin (which is to say, recovering man from the hands of Satan) was accomplished.
-And so, from that moment onward, mankind had only to accept the as the Savior for his sins to be forgiven.
-Nominally speaking, the sins of man were no longer a barrier to his achieving salvation and coming before God and were no longer the leverage by which Satan accused man.
-That is because God Himself had done real work, had become in the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
-In this way, man descended from the cross, being redeemed and saved thanks to the flesh of God, the likeness of this sinful flesh.
-And so, after being taken captive by Satan, man came one step closer to accepting salvation before God.
-Of course, this stage of work was the management of God that was one step on from the Age of Law, and of a deeper level than the Age of Law.
+After the work of Jehovah in the Age of Law, God began His new work of the second stage: assuming the flesh—being incarnated as man for ten, twenty years—and speaking and doing His work among believers.
+Yet without exception, no one knew it, and only a small number of people acknowledged that He was God become flesh after the Lord Jesus was nailed to the cross and resurrected. … As soon as the second stage of God’s work was completed—after the crucifixion—God’s work of recovering man from sin (which is to say, recovering man from the hands of Satan) was accomplished.
+And so, from that moment onward, mankind had only to accept the Lord Jesus as the Savior, and his sins would be forgiven.
+Nominally speaking, the sins of man were no longer a barrier to his achievingand coming before God, and were no longer the leverage by which Satan accused man.
+That is because God Himself had done real work, had become the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
+In this way, man descended from the cross, and was redeemed and saved through the flesh of God—the likeness of this sinful flesh.
+And so, after having been taken captive by Satan, man came one step closer to accepting His salvation before God.
+Of course, this stage of work was deeper and more developed than God’s management during the Age of Law.

-When He begins work on someone, when He has chosen someone, He does not proclaim it to anyone, nor does He proclaim it to Satan, much less make any grand gesture.
-He just very quietly, very naturally does what is necessary.
-First, He selects a family for you; what kind of background the family has, who your parents are, who your ancestors are—all this was already decided by God.
-In other words, these were not spur of the moment decisions made by Him, but rather this was a work begun long ago.
-Once God has chosen a family for you, He also chooses the date on which you will be born.
-Presently, God watches as you are born crying into the world, watches your birth, watches as you utter your first words, watches as you stumble and toddle your first steps, learning how to walk.
-First you take one step and then you take another … now you can run, now you can jump, now you can talk, now you can express your feelings.
-During this time, as man grows up, Satan’s gaze is fixed on every one of them, like a tiger eyeing its prey.
-But in doing His work, God has never suffered any limitations of people, events or things, of space or time; He does what He should and does what He must.
-In the process of growing up, you may encounter many things that are not to your liking, encounter illnesses and frustrations.
-But as you walk this road, your life and your future are strictly under God’s care.
+When God begins work on someone, when He has chosen someone, He does not proclaim this news to anyone, nor does He proclaim it to Satan, much less make any grand gesture.
+He just very quietly, very naturally, does what is necessary.
+First, He selects a family for you; your family background, your parents, your ancestors—all this, God decides in advance.
+In other words, God does not make these decisions on a whim; rather, He began this work long ago.
+Once God has chosen a family for you, He then chooses the date on which you will be born.
+Then, God watches as you are born and come crying into the world.
+He watches your birth, watches as you utter your first words, watches as you stumble and toddle your first steps as you learn how to walk.
+First you take one step and then you take another … and now you can run, jump, talk, and express your feelings.
+As people grow up, Satan’s gaze is fixed on every one of them, like a tiger eyeing its prey.
+But in doing His work, God has never been subject to any limitations arising from people, events or things, of space or time; He does what He should and what He must.
+In the process of growing up, you may encounter many things that are not to your liking, such as illness and frustration.
+But as you walk this path, your life and your future are strictly under God’s care.
 God gives you a genuine guarantee to last all your life, for He is right there beside you, guarding you and looking after you.
-Unaware of this, you grow up.
+You grow up unaware of this.
 You begin to come into contact with new things and start to get to know this world and this mankind.
 Everything is fresh and new to you.
-You like doing your own thing and you like doing what you like.
-You live within your own humanity, you live within your own living space and you have not the slightest perception about the existence of God.
-But God watches you every step of the way as you grow, and watches you as you make every forward stride.
-Even when you are learning knowledge, or studying science, not for one step has God ever left your side.
-You are just the same as other people in that, in the course of getting to know and coming into contact with the world, you have established your own ideals, you have your own hobbies, your own interests, and you also harbor lofty ambitions.
+You have some things you enjoy doing.
+You live within your own humanity, you live within your own space and you have not the slightest perception about the existence of God.
+But God watches you every step of the way as you grow, and He watches you as you make every stride forward.
+Even when you are learning knowledge or studying science, God has never left your side for a single step.
+You are just the same as other people in that, in the course of getting to know the world and engage with it, you have established your own ideals, you have your own hobbies, your own interests, and you also harbor lofty ambitions.
 You often ponder your own future, often sketching the outline of how your future should look.
-But no matter what happens along the way, God sees all with clear eyes.
+But no matter what transpires along the way, God sees it all happening clearly.
 Maybe you yourself have forgotten your own past, but to God, there is no one who can understand you better than He.
-You live under God’s eye, growing up, maturing. … From the time you were born all the way up to now, God has carried out much work on you, but He did not tell you every time He did something.
-You were not to know, so you were not told, right?
-(Yes.)
-To man, everything He does is important.
-To God, it is something He must do.
-But in His heart there is something important He needs to do that far exceeds any of these things.
-What is that?
-That is, from the time man was born up to now, God must guarantee the safety of each one of them.
-You may feel as though you do not fully understand, saying “Is this safety so important?”
-So what is the literal meaning of “safety”?
+You live under God’s gaze, growing up, maturing. … From the time you were born all the way up to now, God has carried out much work on you, but He does not give you an exhaustive account of everything He has done.
+God did not allow you to know this, and neither did He tell you.
+However, for mankind, everything He does is important.
+As far as God is concerned, it is something He must do.
+In His heart there is something important He needs to do that far exceeds any of these things.
+That is, from the time a person is born up to the present day, God must guarantee their safety.
+When you hear these words, you may feel as though you do not fully understand.
+You may ask, “Is this safety so important?”
+Well, what is the literal meaning of “safety”?
 Maybe you understand it to mean peace or maybe you understand it to mean never experiencing any disaster or calamity, to live well, to live a normal life.
-But in your hearts you must know that it is not that simple.
-So what on earth is this thing that I have been talking about, that God has to do?
-What does it mean to God?
-Is it really a guarantee of your safety?
-Just like right now?
+But in your hearts, you must know that it is not so simple.
+So what exactly is this thing that I have been talking about, that God has to do?
+What does safety mean to God?
+Is it really a guarantee of the normal meaning of “safety?”
 No. So what is it that God does?
-This safety means you not being devoured by Satan.
+This “safety” means that you will not be devoured by Satan.
 Is this important?
-You are not devoured by Satan, so does this concern your safety, or not?
-This does concern your personal safety, and there can be nothing more important.
-Once you have been devoured by Satan, neither your soul nor your flesh belongs to God any longer.
+Not being devoured by Satan—does this concern your safety or not?
+Yes, this concerns your personal safety, and there can be nothing more important.
+Once you have been devoured by Satan, your soul and your flesh no longer belong to God.
 God will no longer save you.
-God forsakes souls like that and forsakes people like that.
-So I say the most important thing that God has to do is to guarantee your safety, to guarantee that you will not be devoured by Satan.
-This is pretty important, isn’t it?
+God forsakes souls and people who have been devoured by Satan.
+So I say the most important thing that God has to do is to guarantee this safety of yours, to guarantee that you will not be devoured by Satan.
+This is very important, is it not?
 So why can you not answer?
-Seems like you cannot feel God’s great kindness!
+It seems like you are unable to feel God’s great kindness!